shalatan/shalatan.github.io/android.md

 - `Data Layer Libraries`
   - `DataStore` : Used to store lightweight key-value pairs in local storage, works with Coroutines and Flow to store data asynchonously.
 Can be used to replace SharedPreferences.
   - `Room` : Abstraction layer over SQLite Databases simplyfying access of database.
-  - `WorkManager` : Background Processing API, gurantees background work by scheduling works, runs deferrable.
+  - [💉](#workmanager)`WorkManager` : Background Processing API, gurantees background work by scheduling works, runs deferrable.

 ## Design Patterns
 [🔝](#table-of-contents)